In the end of the day, the Python interpreter is C++ software

 public static final io.github.gciatto.csv.Header io.github.gciatto.csv.Csv.headerOf(java.lang.String[])

-is convertible to both Java’s Iterable
+list is convertible to both Java’s Iterable and String[]

-To solve this issue, one can explicitly cast the Python list
+To solve this issue, one can explicitly cast the Python list to the desired Java type:

 import jpype